NCAS-CMS/epoc/docs/reauthenticating_globus.md

 # Reauthenticating your Globus endpoints

 The Globus certificates only last for 30 days, after which you will need to reauthenticate.

+## Renewing via the web app

+If access has expired you can renew via the [web app](https://app.globus.org/collections).
+In the collection box search for and select  "ARCHER2 file systems" it will then automatically tell you you need to reauthorize and provide a link to do so.
+Repeat for "JASMIN Default Collection".

+## Renewing via Archer2

-Both the Archer2 and Jasmin endpoints can be reauthenticated from Archer2
+Both the Archer2 and Jasmin endpoints can also be reauthenticated from Archer2.
+This can be done before access expires.

 You can check your linked identities with:
 ```